lbl-srg/obc/specification/source/introduction.rst

 that the control signal of the actual implementation is within a user-selected tolerance of the simulated control signal.
 This therefore provides a workflow with an end-to-end verification as shown in :numref:`fig_cdl_overview`.
-Therefore, CDL complements communication (BACnet) and semantic modeling (ASHRAE 223P) by expressing the control logic, with the goal of standardizing this missing part of the control representation.
+Therefore, CDL complements communication (ASHRAE 135 - BACnet) and semantic modeling (ASHRAE 223P - Designation and Classification of Semantic Tags for Building Data) by expressing the control logic, with the goal of standardizing this missing part of the control representation.

+We believe that the time for such an effort is ideal due to the convergence of various technologies related to the digitization of the building design and operation, and related to emerging needs of building energy systems.
+Regarding digitization of the building design and operation, declarative modeling (Modelica) progressed substantially over the last years, getting to the point where fully coupled closed loop control simulation is possible within annual energy simulation.
-We believe that the time for such an effort is ideal due to the convergence of various technologies such as declarative modeling (Modelica) that allows closed loop control simulation in annual energy modeling, advances in code generation that eases machine-to-machine translation of declarative languages, semantic modeling (BRICK) that promises to generate a semantic model from a declarative Modelica model for subsequent semi-automatical connection to an actual buildings in which a digital twin of the control and of the building systems could be used to support building analytics (MORTAR~\cite{}).
+Furthermore, advances in code generation eases machine-to-machine translation of declarative languages and semantic modeling (BRICK or ASHRAE 223p), putting in place the foundation to generate a semantic model from a declarative Modelica model.
+This combination promises to allow the semi-automatic connection of an actual building system to a digital twin of the control and related algorithms that support building analytics (MORTAR~\cite{FieroPritoniEtAl2019}).
-Due to the trend towards all electric buildings, which, to increase 2nd law efficiency, should no longer decouple subsystems through large temperature lifts (as is customary in fossil-fuel based heating systems), and the resulting need for more complex control which, in addition, also need to provide grid flexibility, we believe such a convergence of technology will help the industry achieving higher system-level performance.
+Regarding emerging needs of building energy systems, there is a shift towards all electric buildings in various US states and various countries.
+In these systems, heating and cooling often includes the use of heat sources and heat storage that are close to ambient temperatures.
+To increase the 2nd law efficiency of such systems, systems operate with low temperature lifts, rather than the large temperature lifts that are customary in fossil-fuel based heating systems and conventional cooling systems.
+Moreover, building systems also have the added recent requirement to provide flexibility to the electrical grid.
+All of these lead to more complex HVAC and control systems.
+The OpenBuildingControl process has been developed to support the transitions towards such high performance systems.

 Project Results